LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 A Declaration can introduce a User Defined Type which is composed of multiple other types.
 This kind of declaration is called a Structure Declaration, and introduces a Structure Type.

+A structure type consists of a series of members, each member having a type